 People could browse projects/stories based on location or by the story that spoke to them the most.

-From a social media perspective it was a huge hit.
-Supporters loved it, shared it, and nonprofits had posts that mattered.
-Stop Soldier Suicide alone got items needed totaling more than $10,000 to open their office.
+From a social media standpoint, the platform was a clear success.
+Supporters engaged with and shared the content, and nonprofits gained posts that truly resonated.
+Stop Soldier Suicide alone received more than $10,000 in donated items to help open their office.

 I named the platform, directed the logo and web design and wrote the content.
 We were off and running.
 And our vision was still intact.